manjaro-libhybris/manjaro-arm-tools/README.md

 buildarmpkg -p package -a armv7h
 ```

-This will build the package called "package" for the armv7h architecture.
+This will build the package called "package" for the armv7h architecture in the previous rootfs generated.

 To build an aarch64 package it's the same, just with